MacLemon/CongressChecklist/README.md

 #### Power and Chargers
 Start charging your batteries right now so they're ready when you finish packing and leave.

-For travelling abroad there is a handy [World Electrical Plug & Socket Map][40]
+For travelling abroad there is a handy [World map showing the spread of plug types][40]

 - Charger for laptop